Crypto taxes in Italy 2026: rates, filing, legalization

 Holding tax (IVCA)

-0.2% annually — even if nothing was sold
+0.2% annually — even if you didn’t sell anything

 Parameter2023-20252026+